What support resources are available to COPD caregivers?plus

 Consider hosting a family meeting to discuss what needs to be done, and divide up the responsibilities according to individual preferences, capacity, and availability.
 When friends offer help, have a list of chores on hand, and give them something specific to do.
 If people are willing to help, take it.
 This will help alleviate any stress you may have, and you can focus on other things on your list.

 Why is caregiving so hard?plus

 It is difficult to see someone you are caring for struggle with their health.
 In addition, caregiving can create a change in family dynamics.
 There can be great sadness, feelings of isolation, and stress due to lack of leisure and personal time.
 It’s important to take the initiative to improve the quality of life for both your loved one and yourself.
 By feeling better, you can help your loved one feel better.

 How can I encourage my loved one to do pulmonary rehabilitation?plus

 Pulmonary rehabilitation is very important to improve the health of an individual with COPD, therefore it’s important that they regularly go to rehabilitation.
-To encourage them, have them call the C.O.P.D.
-Information Line at 866-316-COPD (2673) and talk directly to other COPD patients who have experienced first-hand that pulmonary rehabilitation has improved their quality of life.
+To encourage them, talk directly to other COPD patients who have experienced first-hand that pulmonary rehabilitation has improved their quality of life.
+You can find many discussions on this topic on COPD360social.
 You can also show them the resources and information available on this website about the effectiveness of pulmonary rehabilitation.

 How can I tell if caregiving is putting too much stress on me?plus